Neapolitan ragù: Preparation

-Neapolitan ragù is made by slowly braising meat or meats in tomato puree.
-When ready, the meat is removed, and the sauce is left to reduce and thicken.
-To add depth of flavour, a technique in Naples involves adding tomato sauce periodically, allowing the liquid to reduce between additions.
+Neapolitan ragù is made by browning then slowly braising meat or meats in tomato purée and paste, stirring periodically to prevent burning on the bottom of the pot.
+When ready, the meat is removed and the sauce is left to reduce and thicken.

-Neapolitan ragù is known for taking a long time to cook, and stories told within families of Naples describe ragù being cooked "all day" in the era before World War II.
-In those days, ragù was cooked in pottery cookware over an unreliable coal fire, which required ongoing vigilance in addition to the need to intermittently stir the sauce to prevent burning.
-For this, the ragù acquired the name "sugo della guardaporta", 'sauce of the door-keeper', the only group popularly said to have the time needed to keep watch.
-Despite the dish being prepared for larger families, in large pots with correspondingly long cook times, descriptions of cook times taking entire days are probably fanciful.
+Neapolitan ragù is known for its long cooking time, which is longer than ragù alla bolognese.
+Stories exchanged within the families of Naples describe ragù being cooked "all day" in the era before World War II, as ragù was cooked in pottery cookware over an unreliable coal fire and required continual vigilance and intermittent stirring.
+For this, the ragù acquired the name sugo della guardaporta, after the only group popularly said to have the time needed to keep watch.
+Despite the dish being prepared for larger families in large pots with correspondingly long cooking times, descriptions of cooking taking entire days are probably fanciful.